-Boston Columbus Indianapolis New York San Francisco Upper Saddle River Amsterdam Cape Town Dubai London Madrid Milan Munich Paris Montreal Toronto Delhi Mexico City Sao Paulo Sydney Hong Kong Seoul Singapore Taipei Tokyo Editor in Chief: Deirdre Lynch Acquisitions Editor: Christopher Cummings Sponsoring Editor: Christina Lepre Assistant Editor: Sonia Ashraf Marketing Manager: Erin Lane Marketing Assistant: Kathleen DeChavez Senior Managing Editor: Karen Wernholm Senior Production Editor: Beth Houston Procurement Manager: Vincent Scelta Procurement Specialist: Carol Melville Associate Director of Design, USHE EMSS/HSC/EDU: Andrea Nix Art Director: Heather Scott Interior Designer: Tamara Newnam Cover Designer: Heather Scott Cover Image: Agsandrew/Shutterstock Full-Service Project Management: Integra Software Services Composition: Integra Software Services
+Boston Columbus Indianapolis New York San Francisco Upper Saddle River Amsterdam Cape Town Dubai London Madrid Milan Munich Paris Montreal Toronto Delhi Mexico City Sao Paulo Sydney Hong Kong Seoul Singapore Taipei Tokyo Editor in Chief: Deirdre Lynch

+Acquisitions Editor: Christopher Cummings

+Sponsoring Editor: Christina Lepre Assistant Editor: Sonia Ashraf Marketing Manager: Erin Lane

+Marketing Assistant: Kathleen DeChavez Senior Managing Editor: Karen Wernholm Senior Production Editor: Beth Houston

+Head of Learning Asset Acquisition, Global Editions:

+Laura Dent

+Assistant Acquisitions Editor, Global Editions:

+Aditee Agarwal

+Senior Project Editor, Global Editions: Shambhavi Thakur

+Media Producer, Global Editions: M Vikram Kumar Senior Manufacturing Controller, Production, Global

+Editions: Trudy Kimber

+Procurement Manager: Vincent Scelta Procurement Specialist: Carol Melville

+Associate Director of Design, USHE EMSS/HSC/EDU:

+Andrea Nix

+Art Director: Heather Scott Interior Designer: Tamara Newnam Cover Designer: Lumina Datamatics

+Cover Image: © Sergey Mironov/Shutterstock

+Full-Service Project Management: Integra Software Services

+Composition: Integra Software Services

+Pearson Education Limited

+Edinburgh Gate Harlow Essex CM20 2JE England

+and Associated Companies throughout the world

+Visit us on the World Wide Web at: www.pearsonglobaleditions.com

+© Pearson Education Limited 2015

+The rights of Robert V. Hogg, Elliot A. Tanis, and Dale L. Zimmerman to be identified as the authors of this work have been asserted by them in accordance with the Copyright, Designs and Patents Act 1988.

+Authorized adaptation from the United States edition entitled Probability and Statistical Inference, 9th edition, ISBN 978-0-321-92327-1, by Robert V. Hogg, Elliot A. Tanis, and Dale L. Zimmerman, published by Pearson Education © 2015.

-Copyright © 2015, 2010, 2006 by Pearson Education, Inc. All rights reserved.
-Manufactured in the United States of America.
-This publication is protected by Copyright, and permission should be obtained from the publisher prior to any prohibited reproduction, storage in a retrieval system, or transmission in any form or by any means, electronic, mechanical, photocopying, recording, or likewise.
-To obtain permission(s) to use material from this work, please submit a written request to Pearson Higher Education, Rights and Contracts Department, One Lake Street, Upper Saddle River, NJ 07458, or fax your request to 201-236-3290.
+All rights reserved.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without either the prior written permission of the publisher or a license permitting restricted copying in the United Kingdom issued by the Copyright Licensing Agency Limited, Saffron House, 6-10 Kirby Street, London EC1N 8TS.

-Many of the designations by manufacturers and seller to distinguish their products are claimed as trademarks.
+Many of the designations by manufacturers and sellers to distinguish their products are claimed as trademarks.
 Where those designations appear in this book, and the publisher was aware of a trademark claim, the designations have been printed in initial caps or all caps.
+All trademarks are the property of their respective owners, and the use of any trademarks in this book does not vest in the author or publisher any trademark ownership rights.
+The use of the trademarks also does not imply any affiliation with or endorsement of this book by the trademark owners.